Learning the optimal scale for GWAS through hierarchical SNP aggregation: Introduction

 Although classical GWAS have limitations that prevent a full understanding of the heritability of genetic and/or multifactorial diseases, there are nevertheless ways of overcoming these limitations to some degree.
-For instance, it is possible to take into account the structure of the genome to define groups of genetic variants.
+For instance, it is possible to take into account the structure of the data in the hypothesis testing procedure.
+As an illustration,

+\cite{meinshausen_hierarchical_2008} proposed a hierarchical testing approach which considers the influence of clusters of highly correlated variables rather than individual variables.
+The statistical power of this method to detect relevant variables at single SNPs level was comparable to that of the Bonferroni-Holm procedure \citep{Holm_Bonferroni}, but the detection rate was much higher for small clusters, and it increased further at coarser levels of resolution.

+Group-based methods require an appropriate group definition.
+In GWAS, the usual approach is to group SNPs which are included in the same gene but this limits the analysis to coding regions.
 It is well known that the human genome is structured into haplotype blocks, i.e. sizable regions over which there is little evidence for historical recombination and within which only a few common haplotypes may be observed~\citep{ardlie_patterns_2002}.
 The boundaries of blocks and the specific haplotypes that they contain are highly correlated across populations~\citep{gabriel_structure_2002}.
 With this property of the human genome in mind, \cite{huang_detecting_2007} developed a method for detecting haplotype-disease associations in genome-wide studies, based on sliding windows of adjacent SNPs, along with a Monte Carlo procedure to adjust for multiple testing.